12 Agile principles: how an agile approach transforms business processes

 6. Continuous reflection helps eliminate errors and improve processes.

-7. Adopting Agile requires training and management support.
-Agile is not a universal solution; the approach alone will not solve every problem.
+7. Implementing Agile requires training and management support.
+Agile is not a universal solution, and the approach itself will not solve every problem.

 8. For the methodology to work, you need an engaged team, trust from management, and a readiness for continuous improvement.